 Money is an emotional topic in Heartland Boy’s family, and often, also the root of all problems in the household.
 This can all be traced to the diverse perspectives on money held by his family members.
 As age catches up, Heartland Boy’s parents find it increasingly tiring to stand behind the wok for long hours to serve up a good bowl of fish soup.
-What is even more worrisome is that his parents have not prepared for retirement, and hence retirement funds are almost non-existent.
-Some Chinese parents that are steeped in Confucian values, Heartland Boy’s parents included, often see their children as the main source of retirement funds.
+What is even more worrisome is that his parents have not saved for retirement and hence have no retirement savings.
+Some Chinese parents that are steeped in Confucian values, Heartland Boy’s parents included, often expect their children to fund their retirement.
 This can be a stressful burden to carry, especially if you are a young adult struggling with multiple financial commitments.
 Therefore, Heartland Boy has devoted considerable amount of time learning to grow his parents’ retirement funds.
-He would like to recommend that your parents can grow their retirement funds by leveraging on existing Central Provident Fund (‘CPF’).
+He would like to recommend that your parents can grow their retirement funds by leveraging on existing Central Provident Fund (‘CPF’) schemes.

 1.Leave Their Monies With CPF To Grow Their Retirement Funds

 Ask any Singaporean or Singapore Permanent Resident and they will tell you that age 55 is a significant milestone in their lives.
 It is not so much about celebrating yet another year in their lives, but rather, it marks the day where they can finally dip their hands into the pot of gold that they have painstakingly built up during their working years.
 Yes, Heartland Boy is referring to the CPF.
 At age 55, CPF members can withdraw:

 - up to $5,000, or any balance in their Ordinary and Special Account savings above the Full Retirement Sum (‘FRS’), whichever is higher; and